ipo-exe/zenith/principles.md

 - Use automation to reduce manual repetition;
 - Design templates for projects, notes, documents, code, etc.;
 - Write reusable code using modules, packages and libraries;
-- Design a retrieval system for stored data;
+- Design a system for store, update and retrieve data;
 - Refactor when duplication appears — treat it as a signal;

 **Moderation**